A very warm welcome to the Squash section! We very much hope you enjoy being a member of our club and meet lots of new squash friends.

 The squash league table is composed of about a dozen divisions, each with five players.
 Players in each division play each other once a month so there is a commitment to play an average of one league game a week.

 Matches are the best of five games with point a rally (PAR) scoring to 11.
 The winner of each game scores five points and the loser gets one point for playing and a point for every game he or she wins.
 So if the better player wins 3-0 the score for the league points are 5- 1; if the score is 3-1 the league points are 5-2; and if the score is 3-2 the league points are 5-3.

 At the end of the month promotion and relegation takes place, normally with the top two players gaining promotion and the bottom two being relegated.
-There are also a trophies for the persons with the most points over the winter and summer seasons.
+There are also trophies for the people with the most points over the winter and summer seasons.

 We also hold annual club competitions culminating with finals and a dinner in the Spring.
 There are open squash, handicap and doubles competitions as well as a racketball handicap competition so players of all abilities have a chance of winning a trophy.

 Throughout the autumn we hold a team handicap competition, involving both squash and racketball matches, which enables even the most inexperienced players to compete equally against players of all standards.
 The competition again ends with a finals evening followed by dinner and presentations.

 If you are new to squash we would ask that you book a free session with our coach Jonathan Peak, who will make sure you play safely and have a basic understanding of the rules.
 If you are a more experienced player it may still be worthwhile booking a session as we believe that safety is paramount in our sport.
 Having assessed your ability Jonathan will also be able to advise you on which league contains players of a similar standard.

 If anyone requires more information or has any question please do not hesitate to contact Jonathan or any other committee member listed in the squash contacts.